bark-community/bark-token-program/README.md

 ### Withdraw Fees from Mint BARK Account

-- Withdraw fees collected in the Mint account.
+- Fees (or taxes) associated with transferring BARK tokens.
+Withdraw fees collected in the Mint account.

 ### Check Wallet Balance

-- Retrieves and displays the balance of the wallet in SOL.
+- Retrieves and displays the balance of the wallet in SOL or BARK.

 ### Check BARK Token Balances